sveltejs/svelte/site/content/blog/2021-01-01-whats-new-in-svelte-january-2021.md

 - [Zero.2](https://zero.oleksandrdemian.tech/) is a math-based challenge game where you try to get to zero as quickly as possible
 - [Octave Compass](https://octavecompass.com/2741) is a chord table and scale explorer for many popular musical scales
 - [Infinite Walking Bass Generator 2](https://github.com/elialbert/infinitewalkingbass2) is an online music player that generates a unique walking bass line
+- [ListenAddict](https://www.listenaddict.com/) is a site that notifies you whenever a person has a new talk/interview on podcast

 **Demos, Libraries & Components**